 The 1970s.
 In 1975 food sales from Rich Products and affiliates had topped $100 million a year.
 That year the company was awarded the National Frozen Foods Convention's first Grand Award, for "achievement in developing the frozen food industry ... and for his "pioneering work in researching and popularizing simulated frozen dairy products" (Quick Frozen Foods 1975).

 In November 1978 Rich Products launched an exciting new product and a revolutionary new process.
 The product was Bettercreme, a non-dairy icing that whips and is used primarily on cakes.
-It contained ?? percent of an enzyme-modified isolated soy protein made by who??
-A.E.
-Staley's Gunther Products??
+It contained an enzyme-modified isolated soy protein (made perhaps by A.E.
+Staley's Gunther Products).

 The process was Freeze Flo, a dramatic processing breakthrough that was first used to make Bettercreme.
 Freeze Flo makes it possible to use a frozen food without thawing it.
 By eliminating the need to thaw, Freeze Flo quickly began to change the very concept of frozen foods.
 The process, invented by Marvin L. Kahn (who worked with a company Rich acquired), replaces free water in a product with water bound to fructose or other natural sugars in the product.
 Binding water in a product (such as a fresh or dried fruit) it does two things: (1) It eliminates a medium for bacteria to grow, so that spoilage is greatly retarded, and (2) it makes it impossible for ice crystals to form.
 Rich Products soon had high hopes that Freeze Flo might become the most revolutionary development in this field since Clarence Birdseye froze his first fish in 1929.

 In 1978 Bob Rich Jr. became president of Rich Products.
-His father retired?? became?? remained?? chairman of the board and chief executive officer, and his brother, David, was?? remained?? head of the public relations department.
+His father retired but remained chairman of the board and chief executive officer, and his brother, David, was/ head of the public relations department.

 The 1980s.
 By the early 1980s Freeze Flo had already become very popular in Europe, some exciting medical applications were being investigated.
-By 1983 Rich Products was using the Freeze Flo process to make many of its "Fresh 'n Ready No Thaw Desserts," including Grand America (a dairy ice cream), Fresh 'n Frosty (spell??) (a mellorine, resembling ice cream but with the butterfat replaced by soy oil), the fillings for chocolate eclairs, Bavarian cream puffs, creme pies, cakes, and cheesecakes--as well as Bettercreme.
+By 1983 Rich Products was using the Freeze Flo process to make many of its "Fresh 'n Ready No Thaw Desserts," including Grand America (a dairy ice cream), Fresh 'n Frosty (a mellorine, resembling ice cream but with the butterfat replaced by soy oil), the fillings for chocolate eclairs, Bavarian cream puffs, creme pies, cakes, and cheesecakes--as well as Bettercreme.
 It was billing this "gentle freezing process" as "the most significant breakthrough in Frozen Foods in 50 years."
-(When start to say this??)
-Because of Freeze Flo, the ice cream and mellorine, both introduced in 1983, could rise in temperature to 5° above zero (zero Celsius??) without defrosting; typical ice creams defrost at 20° below zero??
-What is the significance of this??
+Because of Freeze Flo, the ice cream and mellorine, both introduced in 1983, could rise in temperature to 5° above zero without defrosting; typical ice creams defrost at 20° below zero.
 But Freeze Flo is not used to make some other of Rich's products, such as frozen fish and meat balls (Rich Products 1983; Owen 1983).

 In the late 1970s Rich hired Mike Billoni, a local sports reporter, to write a company history.
-It was to be titled 35 Years Below Zero (or do you spell out Thirty Five??) and published in 1980 to commemorate the company's 35th anniversary.
+It was to be titled 35 Years Below Zero and published in 1980 to commemorate the company's 35th anniversary.
 But so many exciting things began happening with Freeze Flo that Rich postponed publication and is now hoping that it will eventually be the first chapter in a longer work.
-(Any way I can see it for historical info on soy??)
 The company also maintains a large scrapbook that goes back to the founding in 1944.

-In 1985 Rich Products, still privately owned, was the world's largest maker of non-dairy products, with sales of $545 million a year (including those of its 14?? acquired subsidiaries).
+In 1985 Rich Products, still privately owned, was the world's largest maker of non-dairy products, with sales of $545 million a year.
 Roughly 75% of Rich Products' sales were to foodservice organizations, and 25% to retail consumers.
 Starting in 1972, I.D. magazine picked Rich Products for 12 out of 13 years as the outstanding frozen foodservice packer in America.
-The most popular retail products (in descending order of sales) were Coffee Rich, Rich's Frozen Chocolate Eclairs, and Rich's Donuts (sp??).
+The most popular retail products (in descending order of sales) were Coffee Rich, Rich's Frozen Chocolate Eclairs, and Rich's Donuts.
 A little of Rich's Whip Topping is sold retail in pressurized containers.
 Richwhip Topping, a beat-it-yourself liquid, sells well only in Milwaukee and Minneapolis.

 From the 1970s on, the only two of Rich's products contained a significant amount of soy protein: Coffee Rich and Bettercreme.
 Of the two, Coffee Rich used the larger amount in total annual tonnage.
-How much??
 The company bought its isolated soy proteins from Ralston Purina.
-Since when??
-How much use per year ??
-But as of 1985 Rich Products was seriously considering at least on product that would get the company much more actively involved with soy protein.
+But as of 1985 Rich Products was seriously considering at least one product that would get the company much more actively involved with soy protein.
 It is still on the drawing boards, so details are not yet available.

-There are two basic types of coffee whiteners or coffee creamers: Powdered (which have roughly ?? percent of the total market) and non-powdered.
+There are two basic types of coffee whiteners or coffee creamers: Powdered and non-powdered.
 Coffee Rich is the only non-powdered coffee whitener that is distributed nationally.
 It has an estimated 90% of the branded, non-powdered market.